 Adobe's video player isn't being exploited only on computers — it's being used to wreak havoc on Android devices as well.

-Last Wednesday (Aug.
-15), Google began phasing out Flash Player for Android devices.
+On Aug.
+15, Google began phasing out Flash Player for Android devices.
 New installations are no longer permitted from the official Google Play app store, and Google is only updating Flash Player on devices that already have the software installed.
 (Flash functions will be handled by new functions in the HTML5 Web standard.)

 Flash functions very differently from most smartphone apps.
 In order for it to work properly, and to ensure that Web content displays correctly, Adobe, Google, device makers and app developers had to coordinate closely to conduct extensive testing.

 Adobe, for its part, says it has chosen to stop developing Flash Player for the Android platform, and is focusing on improving its products for Windows and for its cross-platform Adobe Integrated Runtime (AIR) environment, which allows a standardized build of Flash to run on many different systems.